Complete Your Degree.

-At this time, the Office of Adult Continuing Studies assists eligible current students who are enrolled prior to Fall 2017.
-To check eligibility, contact your advisor in the Office of Adult Continuing Studies.
+The Office of Adult Continuing Studies assists eligible current students who enrolled at St. Edward’s University prior to Fall 2017 and will be phased out in Summer 2021.
+To check eligibility, contact your advisor.

 Advisors and Staff

 Advising specialists orient students to the degree programs, counsel them with regard to academic goals and objectives, review options for learning and earning credit, and monitor academic progress through graduation.

 Lindsey C. Taucher, LPC - Graduate Student Support Specialist

 Before taking transfer courses or exams, fill out the Transfer Work Approval Request form and submit to your advisor for review.
 Only transfer courses or exams approved by your advisor will be posted to your official academic record.

 The Exam Equivalency Chart provides guidance on transfer exams offered through CLEP and DSST.
 Review this list to determine acceptable transfer exams.
 Students can register online to take exams at the university's Testing Center (located in Moody Hall) or at any approved testing center.
 Transfer exams still require students submit the Transfer Work Approval Request form to their academic advisor as part of the pre-approval process.

 Please fill out the form (or paste into the body of an email) and email it directly to your advisor.

 Academic Support Services offers one-on-one peer tutoring, online writing services for students and exams for class credit.

 Many adult learners have achieved college-level learning in settings other than a college classroom and bring that learning with them into the university.
 The portfolio program enables these adult learners to present their prior learning for assessment and possible college credit.
 Office of Adult and Continuing Studies serves as the portfolio information center and provides the resources and support students need to build and present a successful portfolio.
 Visit our FAQ's page for more information.